 For the take away message of conservation we borrowed from the “save tour” functionality we had built for MONA, where each visitor gets a personal digital keepsake of their journey through the space.
 Attached to this save tour page is an opportunity to sign up for Zoo news about conservation, take action with regards to the particular message associated with the loop, and share tour elements on social media.

-These were but four of the many challenges overcome that made the experience personal and meaningful.
+These were four of the many challenges overcome that made the experience personal and meaningful.
 A truly unique journey that has now been enjoyed by many thousands of visitors.

 Each member of the collaborative team had different desired outcomes the tour.
 For Art Processors one metric of success is that no participant ever claimed a refund based on technical issues, a considerable achievement given the number of technical challenges faced in the project.

-For Melbourne Zoo, with the clear goals of demographic and conservation messages, it was encouraging to see that roughly 75 percent of attendees leave their email address at the end of the tour, to request their personal storyline and, thus, be informed of the conservation message after the completion of their tour.
+For Melbourne Zoo, with the clear goals of demographic and conservation messages, it was encouraging to see that roughly 75 percent of attendees left their email address at the end of the tour, to request their personal storyline and, thus, be informed of the conservation message after the completion of their tour.

 In a survey of over 600 participants conducted by the Zoo it was discovered that more than 70 percent of surveyed respondents responded positively to the question: “I learnt Zoos Victoria plays a vital role in conservation.”
 More than 90 percent of respondents said they either “loved” or “liked” the integration of technology in the zoo experience, and there was a satisfaction rating of 73 percent of the respondents in the targeted age demographic.